History of the Institute of Psychosynthesis, London

 The past twenty years have seen a deep flowering of psychosynthesis in the UK through this Institute and our sister centre The psychosynthesis in Education Trust (reinstituted in 1977).

-The consequences of this flowering is a momentum for psychosynthesis that is reaching many people.
-Therapists, counsellors and professionals who want a different way of working.
+The consequences of this flowering is a momentum for psychosynthesis that is reaching many people including therapists, counsellors and professionals who want a different way of working.

 In 2006 the Institute completely reframed its training context based on working with the context of Self and its psychological disturbances.
 This shift transforms the work inasmuch that we no longer use the sequential process of Personal Psychosynthesis first then Spiritual Psychosynthesis.
 As a consequence, we revalidated our programmes with the Middlesex University and for the first time had validated an MA in Psychosynthesis Leadership and Organisational Coaching.
 A first of its kind globally.